History of Guyana: The first PPP government

 The PPP's introduction of the Labour Relations Act provoked a confrontation with the British.
 This law ostensibly was aimed at reducing intraunion rivalries, but would have favoured the GIWU, which was closely aligned with the ruling party.
 The opposition charged that the PPP was seeking to gain control over the colony's economic and social life and was moving to stifle the opposition.
 The day the act was introduced to the legislature, the GIWU went on strike in support of the proposed law.
 The British government interpreted this intermingling of party politics and labour unionism as a direct challenge to the constitution and the authority of the governor.
-The day after the act was passed, on October 9, 1953, London suspended the colony's constitution.
+The day after the act was passed, on 9 October 1953, London suspended the colony's constitution.
 Under pretext of quelling disturbances, the British sent in troops.
 Subsequently, Jagan was forced to resign as Chief Minister after 133 days.
 Britain installed an interim government.
 It would remain in place until 1957.

 Following this action, Britain would keep Guyana under military occupation, for seven years, with restricted civil liberties, and make Jagan a political prisoner.
 Writing in The Guardian, Gaiutra Bahadur argued that "the overthrow of Guyana's ruling party by colonial forces fomented a racial divide that continues to blight its politics", saying that there was a greater crackdown on the Afro-Guyanese than on the Indo-Guyanese, in a deliberate and successful attempt to divide the PPP.
 Then-British Prime Minister Winston Churchill said they need to do everything they could to "break the communist teeth in British Guiana".
-In 2000, American historian William Blum added that beginning in 1953, and ending in 1964, the United States and Britain made life "extremely difficult" for Jagan and his government, because he was building a society which showcased a "successful...alternative...to the capital model".
+In 2000, U.S. historian William Blum added that beginning in 1953, and ending in 1964, the U.S. and Britain made life "extremely difficult" for Jagan and his government, because he was building a society which showcased a "successful...alternative...to the capital model".
 Tactics used included disinformation, terrorism, legalism, and general strikes, all aimed at forcing him from office.